 NCDs are the leading cause of death in the world.
 The four main noncommunicable diseases - cardiovascular disease, cancer, chronic lung diseases and diabetes - kill three in five people worldwide.
 Premature deaths from NCDs, however, can be prevented by changed policies and active engagement not only in health but also in other sectors.
 Effective action will save millions of lives and avoid suffering.

-- Draft action plan for the prevention and control of noncommunicable diseases 2013–2020
+- Draft comprehensive global monitoring framework and targets for the prevention and control of NCDs

 - Formal meeting of Member States to conclude the work on the comprehensive global monitoring framework

 - Note by the Secretary-General on WHO Director-General's report on strengthening and facilitating multisectoral action for the prevention and control of NCDs diseases

 - Diet and physical activity: a public health priority